 Many depictions of police lineups on television or movies make it seem like police routinely and easily solve crimes simply by having a victim point out the perpetrator in a line of suspects.

 But do police lineups really work this way?
 What happens if the victim identifies the wrong person?
 Studies have shown that police lineups aren’t always reliable.
 In some cases, victims or witnesses have identified the wrong person as the defendant in a police lineup, which can put innocent people in jail.

 If you have been falsely identified as a criminal suspect in a police lineup, it’s possible the police didn’t use the best practices when conducting the lineup.
-An experienced Dallas criminal defense lawyer at the Law Office of Broden & Mickelsen can explain your rights and help you can make an informed decision about the next steps in your case.
+An experienced Dallas criminal defense lawyer at the Broden & Mickelsen, LLP can explain your rights and help you can make an informed decision about the next steps in your case.